aliasghar08/daily_planner_in_flutter/README.md

   - Instantly search tasks without reloading from Firestore

 - ☁️ **Firebase Integration**
-  - Realtime storage and sync using Cloud Firestore
+  - Real-time storage and sync using Cloud Firestore
+  - Used cache to store changes and pushed them to Cloud Firestore when online in case user was offline during the change

 ## 🧱 Project Structure